-Positive thinking, along with its associated thought suppression, is detrimental to your mental health and secondarily your physical health.
+Positive thinking is a global from of thought suppression that is detrimental to your mental health and secondarily your physical health.
 In fact, one recent study showed that it damages the hippocampus of the brain, which is the short and long-term memory processing center.
-(1) Reframing, is different in that you first become aware of your negative thinking and then you make a conscious choice to substitute a more functional thoughts or outlook.
+(2) Reframing, is different in that you first become aware of your negative thinking and then you make a conscious choice to substitute a more functional thoughts or outlook.
 Positive substitution is the essence of the stimulating neuroplastic changes in the brain.
 The Dangers of Positive Thinking

 “The Choice Theory”

 In a prior post I have used the metaphor of a hurricane in addressing life stresses.
 The extreme winds of the hurricane can represent your racing thoughts or circumstances.
-You cannot control your mind and most circumstances are also out of our control.
-You cannot stop a hurricane and you will also waste a lot of energy trying to slow down your mind or control your situation.
-The intent of the DOCC process is provide you the tools that can pull you into the center of the storm and remain there.
+You can’t control your mind and most circumstances are also out of our control.
+You cannot stop a hurricane and you’ll also waste a lot of energy trying to slow down your mind or control your difficult situations.
+The intent of the DOC process is provide you the tools that allow you to be in the center of the storm and remain there.
 The above stories involved situations that could not be changed but each person had a choice about how to relate to them.
 The Eye of the Storm

-Another problem in maintaining a negative life outlook is that your brain and body is already negatively pre-primed with stress chemicals so when you do encounter adversity you are more quickly apt to over-react and be in an even worse mood.
-How do you think a baseline negative state of mind helps your quality of life?
-How well do you think you will be able to come up with creative solutions for problems at work and home?
-From Reactive to Creative
+Another problem in maintaining a negative life outlook is that your brain and body is already negatively pre-primed with stress chemicals, so when you do encounter adversity you are more quickly apt to over-react and be in an even worse mood.
+It affects your quality of life and you will be less able to come up with creative solutions for problems at work and home?
+From reactive to creative

-You always have a choice regarding how to view your life?
-What is yours?
+We all have a daily choice regarding how to view our lives.